-Normally the grain loss monitor (the instrument box) is to place on the ground in the right corner of the driver's cab.
+Normally the grain loss monitor (the instrument box) is to place in the right corner of the driver's cab.
 This is the most practical place when the operator is to read the display.

 - 1. When the mounting place is located this should be marked.
-The holes for the fixing and for the cables are drilled using the supplied drill gauge. - 2.
-Put the cable through the hole and fix the foot. - 3.
-Adjust the tilt position of the monitor.
-Raise the sleeve and the screws for the tilt adjustment to be tightened.
-Can the upper screws not be reached by raising the sleeve this can carefully be pulled down.
+The holes for the fixing and for the cables are drilled. - 2.
+Put the cable through the hole and fix the bracket. - 3.
+Adjust the tilt position of the monitor and tighten the screws.